Dedicated Child Custody Lawyer Serving

 Frisco – McKinney – Plano – Allen, TX Clients

-Custody, also known as conservatorship in Texas, is among the most emotionally charged aspect of divorces or other family law cases involving children.
+Child custody, also known as conservatorship in Texas, is among the most emotionally charged aspect of divorces or other family law cases involving children.
 This is only natural, as each parent wants to play a role in the life and upbringing of their children.
 Resolving child custody and visitation disputes is often difficult; but is a crucial part of protecting the best interests of children and parents alike.

 I am attorney Megan Rachel.
 For nearly 30 years, I have helped parents in the Frisco, Texas, area resolve disputes related to child custody and visitation.
 This experience allows me to address even the most emotionally charged conservatorship/custody matters.